Modern Moral Philosophy

 "Modern Moral Philosophy" is an article on moral philosophy by G. E. M. Anscombe, originally published in the journal Philosophy, vol. 33, no. 124 (January 1958).

 The article has influenced the emergence of contemporary virtue ethics, especially through the work of Alasdair MacIntyre.
-Notably, the term "consequentialism" was first coined in this paper, although in a different sense from the one in which it is now used.
+Notably, the term "consequentialism" was coined in this paper, although in a different sense from the one in which it is now used.

 Theses

 The beginning of the paper summarizes its main points:I will begin by stating three theses which I present in this paper.
 The first is that it is not profitable for us at present to do moral philosophy; that should be laid aside at any rate until we have an adequate philosophy of psychology, in which we are conspicuously lacking.
 The second is that the concepts of obligation, and duty—moral obligation and moral duty, that is to say—and of what is morally right and wrong, and of the moral sense of 'ought', ought to be jettisoned if this is psychologically possible; because they are survivals, or derivatives from survivals, from an earlier conception of ethics which no longer generally survives, and are only harmful without it.
 My third thesis is that the differences between the well-known English writers on moral philosophy from Sidgwick to the present day are of little importance.Onora O'Neill said that "the connections between these three thoughts are not immediately obvious, but their influence is not in doubt", and that "many exponents of virtue ethics take Anscombe's essay as a founding text and have endorsed all three thoughts", whereas "many contemporary consequentialists and theorists of justice, who may reasonably be thought the heirs of the 'modern moral philosophy' that Anscombe criticized, have disputed or disregarded all three".